Pick-to-Light Picking zones

 How do I plan a picking zone?

-Are several employees allowed to work in one picking zone?
+Can several employees work in one picking zone?

 How flexible is the system?